 Mix oats, almonds and coconut on a cookie sheet and toast for 15 minutes, stirring occasionally.

 Combine the honey, coconut oil, cinnamon and vanilla in a separate bowl.
-(I also added the powdered PB, but this is optional).

 When the oats are toasted, add the toasted oats in the bowl with the rest of the ingredients and mix well with a spoon.